XUPT-SSS/TrVD/README.md

 encoder is utilized to summarize them up into a dense vector, with learning additional long-range semantics relationships among the sub-trees and distilling the semantics that are more informative to pin down the vulnerable patterns.

+# Dataset
+We collect a dataset from Software Assurance Reference Dataset (SARD) ( https://samate.nist.gov/SRD/index.php) which is a project maintained by National Institute of Standards and Technology (NIST) (https://www.nist.gov/).
+SARD contains a large number of production, synthetic, and academic security flaws or vulnerabilities (i.e., bad functions) and many good functions.
+In our paper, we focus on detecting vulnerability in C/C++, therefore, we only select functions written in C/C++ in SARD.
+Data obtained from SARD consists of 98,181 vulnerable functions and 166,641 non-vulnerable functions.

 ## Source

 ### Step1:Code normalization